eksponent/dockerfiles/selenium/README.md

 We are using these versions because otherwise there are errors with newer configurations, such errors are

 - Closing of media iframe doesnt allow further actions (context not found errors)

+Upgrading from Chrome 52 to 53 will give errors like

+`PHP Fatal error:  Call to a member function getParent() on null in features/bootstrap/CKEditorFeatureContext.php on line 15`

+For CKEditor/WYSIWYG tests